How can I capture information about a deadlock on my Amazon RDS DB instance that runs on SQL Server?

 Activate trace flags

 You can activate the deadlock trace flags (1204,1222).
-Trace flags are used to customize SQL Server behaviors, such as additional monitoring by capturing deadlock information in the SQL Server error logs.
+You use trace flags to customize SQL Server behavior to capture deadlock information in the SQL Server error logs.

 • Trace flag 1204 provides deadlock information about each of the nodes involved in the deadlock.